Textualize/rich/.github/pull_request_template.md

 - [ ] Tests
 - [ ] Other

+## AI?

+- [ ] AI was used to generate this PR

+AI generated PRs may be accepted, but only if @willmcgugan has responded on an issue or discussion.

 ## Checklist

 - [ ] I've run the latest [black](https://github.com/psf/black) with default args on new code.